bekk/bekk-christmas/post/functional/functors-redux.md

 The laws might seem a bit random and not very helpful at first glance, but it can actually help us a lot.
 To be a functor the structure/container/context has to follow these laws.
 It can not do anything weird with the value/values in it or the function that is passed inn.
 The only thing it can do is apply the function to the value in the context.
 The functor might have some extra logic around when to apply the function.
 A list might be empty so there would be nothing to apply the function to and similarly with `Maybe`.
 Take a look at [last years article](https://functional.christmas/2019/20) to see a more complex example.

-With these rules for what constitutes a functor in place the behaviour of functors become predictable.
+With these rules for what constitutes a functor in place the behavior of functors become predictable.
 So if we see it in code or talk about it with fellow coders we know exactly how it should behave! 😄

 [^accessor]: You could use the syntax record.field_name as with JS objects (ex:`user.age`) as well but that does not serve our example that well. :P
 [^composeop]: There is a left compose as well.
 For our example it would look like: `fromInt << .age` and would create the same function.